John M. Neclerio

 Software Licensing, IT Vendor Agreements and Outsourcing:

-Mr. Neclerio's experience includes structuring, drafting, negotiating, implementing and/or providing legal advice regarding RFPs and responses, software license agreements, database licensing agreements, U.S. and international software reseller agreements, software development and consulting agreements, source code escrow arrangements, open source software issues, ERP implementations, computer services and business process outsourcing transactions, managed services agreements, remote backup and recovery services agreements, statements of work and service level agreements, help desk agreements, security services agreements (i.e., penetration testing, vulnerability assessments), co-location agreements, contract interpretation and renegotiation of IT infrastructure or software licensing transactions, copyright protection issues, confidentiality agreements and trade secret issues.
+Mr. Neclerio's experience includes structuring, drafting, negotiating, implementing and/or providing legal advice regarding RFPs and responses, software license agreements (perpetual, subscription and other), database licensing agreements, U.S. and international software reseller agreements, software development and consulting agreements, source code escrow arrangements, open source software issues, ERP implementations, computer services and business process outsourcing transactions, software as a service, cloud-based and/or other application service provider offerings, managed services agreements, hosted agreements, remote backup and recovery services agreements, statements of work and service level agreements, help desk agreements, security services agreements (i.e., penetration testing, vulnerability assessments), co-location agreements, contract interpretation and renegotiation of IT infrastructure or software licensing transactions, copyright protection issues, confidentiality agreements and trade secret issues.

 Mr. Neclerio has served generally as counsel to an IT services subsidiary of a Fortune 100 telecommunications company offering data center outsourcing, help desk and remote backup and recovery services and licensing telecommunications software products to the commercial marketplace.
 He has provided the client with advice regarding risk assessment for RFP opportunities and strategies for the creation of proposals in response to RFPs and legal issues applicable to the company's IT solutions for its existing products and new products and has negotiated the company's vendor agreements, strategic alliances, IT services customer agreements and software license agreements.